-Screening the sun: We still need to cover up, researchers sayNovember 20th, 2012 in Cancer /
+Screening the sun: We still need to cover up, researchers sayNovember 20, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—Covering up and staying out of the sun for prolonged periods of time, especially in the middle of the day, is still the best way to protect ourselves from damaging ultraviolet (UV) radiation, claims a University of Sydney researcher.